Abdul-malik-1234/user-task/README.md

+# Folder structure
+  create a new folder
+              -create another folder named user-app
+                -public folder
+                -src folder
+              -app.js
+              -mongo.js
+              -package.json
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Backend Code

-In the project directory, you can run:
+In the project directory, you need to copy 2 folders mongo.js and app.js.These 2 files are the files which contain backend code.

 ### `npm start`